k0001/k0001.github.com/articles/opaleye-sot.md

 a type-safe interface that will prevent this accidental meaning for `DEFAULT`.
-This will force us to say `NULL` if we want to say `NULL`, or to explicitly acknowledge, per column, that `DEFAULT` is an acceptable value to write to it even when it could mean `NULL`.
+This will force us to say `NULL` if we want to say `NULL`, or to explicitly acknowledge, per column, that `DEFAULT` is an acceptable value to write to it even when it could mean `NULL`, even in columns marked `NOT NULL`.
 So, from now on we will ignore the fact that `DEFAULT` can be written to any column if done manually from SQL, because from within `opaleye-sot`'s DSL `DEFAULT` will only be available if we asked for it.
 With that important assumption in mind, let's proceed to evaluate the table we just listed.

 In `opaleye-sot` we distinguish between the combinations of whether `NULL` and `DFAULT` are possible explicitly, even more so than how Opaleye does it out of